ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 	sed -i 's/TARGET=x86_64-pc-baremetal-/TARGET=/g' Makefile
 	sed -i 's/WRAPPER) x86_64-pc-baremetal-/WRAPPER) /g' Makefile

-Also add `-fno-stack-protector` to CFLAGS_FOR_TARGET and CXXFLAGS_FOR_TARGET.
 You may also want to add `-mcmodel=large` if you plan on running programs in the high canonical address range.

 Run the following: